michaelbradley91/SimpleOS/README.md

   * There is no font support (yet), so images are probably the easiest way to convey textual information.
 * `screen_width` / `screen_height` - the resolution of the game
   * You can use resolutions higher than the game's own, but the viewport will approximate what is drawn.
+* `pixel_perfect` - when true, the viewport shownig your game uses nearest neighbour filtering.
+  * Nearest neighbour is good for pixel art.
+Linear filternig is the default which will smooth / blur your sprites to reflect different resolutions.

 If you stick to the file naming convention, these settings can be ignored.
 Otherwise:
 * `main` - the entry point of the program.